unixpickle/tasq/README.md

  * `/task/clear` - delete all pending and running tasks in the queue.
  * `/task/expire_all` - set all currently running tasks as expired so that they can be re-popped immediately.
  * `/task/queue_expired` - move all expired tasks from the `in-progress` queue to the `pending` queue.
 This used to be helpful when the `/counts` endpoint didn't count expired tasks, but it will also have an effect on prematurely expired tasks: if any worker was still working on an expired task and calls `/task/completed`, a task in the `pending` queue will not be successfully marked as completed.

+# Persistence

+Using the `-save-path` and `-save-interval` flags, you can configure `tasq-server` to periodically dump its state to a file.
+This can prevent long-running jobs from losing progress if the server crashes or restarts.

+When using file persistence, it is possible that some progress will be lost when the server restarts.
+If tasks were pushed between the latest save and the restart, then these tasks will be lost.
+If tasks were completed during this interval, then the tasks will reappear in the queue upon restart.
+To solve the latter issue, one can make workers able to handle already-completed tasks.
+Solving the former issue is more difficult in general, but it is unlikely to be a problem for jobs where all work is queued at the start and then gradually worked through by workers.